NSLS-II/aphla/doc/tutorial.rst

 .. htmlonly::
    :Date: |today|

-:download:`The notebook style tutorial <./doc_tutorial.pdf>` is a better place for reading code and output.
+The notebook style :download:`tutorial <./doc_tutorial.pdf>` is a better place for reading code and their output.
 But here explains things in more details.

 The HLA package we are developing has three parts